SpielmannLab/HiC_Analysis/tad_analysis/readme.md

 ## Usage

 The nextflow script runs both TAD calling and differential analysis.
 Differential TAD analysis can only be done with two samples at a time.
-Support for replicates needs conversion to COOL format. #TOD
+Support for replicates needs conversion to COOL format. #TODO

 You can also use juicer_tools `validate` command to check which normalizations are present Fill out the information in the [parameters file](./call_tad_params.yaml) and submit the following script from OMICS headnode: